bormaxi8080/osint-timeline/DRAFT.md

 To use it point your IPTV player to https://raw.githubusercontent.com/Free-TV/IPTV/master/playlist.m3u8

+BillionMail.
+An Open-Source MailServer, NewsLetter, Email Marketing Solution for Smarter Campaigns: https://github.com/be3beke/BillionMail

+Dropp is a modern cross-platform dropzone that keeps your files accessible across all your devices.
+Drag files to your shelf on macOS, then click to sync them to the cloud—they'll be available on your Android phone and other devices: https://github.com/spacefarers/Dropp

 Security Cipher.
 As passionate writers and open-source contributors in the field of cybersecurity, we are eager to share our experiences and knowledge with the community.
 We continue to learn and grow in this field, and we are excited to share our insights with others: https://securitycipher.com/security-tools/

 Public data tells a story governments don’t intend to tell.
 These slides summarize findings from an OSINT-based audit of Cuba government web infrastructure - highlighting inconsistent security standards, exposed metadata, and uneven protections across state institutions.
 Full investigation on Substack: https://ringmast4r.substack.com/p/cuba-revealed-how-the-communist-regime